Core Concepts

 Using HASH

-Workers can be given goals.
-When provided with a goal, available workers will analyze your aims, develop a plan, and execute it autonomously upon your behalf, much as a capable human colleague might.
+Agents can be given goals.
+When provided with a goal, available agents will analyze your aims, develop a plan, and execute it autonomously upon your behalf, much as a capable human colleague might.

 Right now, HASH supports research and analysis goals, helping you capture and process information about the world.